Informfully/Documentation/docs/source/database.rst

      - ID of article
    * - ``articleType``
      - String
      - Can be one of three: text, video, or podcast.
-Indicates whether the article contains a video, an audio, or only text.
+Indicates whether the article contains a video, audio, or only text.
    * - ``title``
      - String
      - Title of the article.